All Episodes

 I think it was the Freon ban.

-So we're more concerned about a meaningless silly environmental thing than we are the safety of the crew on these shuttles.
+We're more concerned about a meaningless, silly environmental thing than we are the safety of the crew on these shuttles.

-Uh Barack Obama has put out a statement on the uh resignation announcement of Carl Rove.
+Barack Obama has put out a statement on the resignation announcement of Karl Rove.

-Quote, Carl Rove was an architect of a political strategy that has left the country more divided, the special interests more powerful, and the American people more shut out from their government than any time and memory.
+Quote, Karl Rove was an architect of a political strategy that has left the country more divided, the special interests more powerful and the American people more shut out from their government than any time in memory.

 It will take a movement of everyday Americans committed to changing Washington and reclaiming their government.